ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 LuaSnip's `fmt` (the full name is `require("luasnip.extras.fmt").fmt`) is just a function that returns a table of nodes, and lets you create these nodes in a relatively human-readable way.
 The point is: although `fmt` is a new technique, it is not *conceptually* different from how we've been creating snippets so far---it is just another way to supply a snippet with table of nodes.

-Here's a big picture perspective:
+Here's the big picture perspective:

 ```lua
 -- What we've done so far: write a snippet by specifying node table manaully